-Hemangiomas of infancy are benign (noncancerous) vascular tumors composed of cells that normally line the blood vessels (endothelial cells).
+Infantile hemangiomas, hemangiomas of infancy, are noncancerous vascular tumors.
+They are made up of cells that line the blood vessels (endothelial cells).

-Hemangiomas of infancy may be visible at birth or may not be recognized until the first few weeks or even months of life.
-In general, however, most hemangiomas become evident by 2 to 3 weeks of age.
-Although they commonly occur on the head (illustrations 1-3) or neck (illustration 4) (60 percent), they can occur in any region of the body (illustrations 5-6).
-Some lesions are small and hardly visible, whereas others are large and readily observable (illustration 7).
-Most hemangiomas appear as single tumors, though 15 percent present with more than one lesion.
+Hemangiomas of infancy may be visible at birth or may not be recognized until the first few weeks or months of life.
+Most hemangiomas are noted by 2 to 3 weeks of age.
+They can occur in any area of the body but the head and neck are the most common.
+Some lesions are small and barely visible.
+Others are large and very easy to see.
+Most individuals only have one hemangioma, but some patients may have multiple.

-The cause of hemangiomas is not yet understood, but it is known that they are not related to drugs or medications that may have been taken during pregnancy, nor are they related to any known environmental exposures that may have occurred during that time.
-Rarely, in some families multiple family members over several generations have been affected, and this is assumed to be related to a gene abnormality.
-Current research is focusing on the hemangioma precursor cell, which will help with our understanding of the origin of hemangiomas.
+The cause of hemangiomas is not fully known.
+They are not related to drugs or medications that may have been taken during pregnancy.
+They are not related to any environmental exposures that may have occurred during that time.
+In some families, multiple family members over several generations have had hemangiomas.
+This happens because hemangiomas are common and not because of a genetic reason.

-Hemangiomas of infancy almost always have a period of growth, which is referred to as their proliferative phase.
-This is followed by a period of shrinkage, referred to as their involutive phase (illustrations 8-10).
-Most hemangiomas begin their proliferative (growth) phase shortly after birth.
-This phase usually lasts for four to six months, but can be longer or shorter.
-Each lesion has its own growth timetable.
-The involutive phase is much slower and can take as long as 10 years.
-It is difficult to predict how long this shrinkage process will last.
-Lesions that involute slowly, over a long period of time, are much less likely to shrink completely.
-In some children, even those hemangiomas that do shrink completely may leave residual fatty tissue and telangiectasias (tiny dilated blood vessels) of the skin.
+Hemangiomas of infancy almost always have a period of growth (called the proliferative phase).
+This is followed by a period of shrinkage (called the involutive phase).
+Most hemangiomas begin their growth phase shortly after birth.
+This phase lasts for four to nine months (average six months).
+Each lesion grows at a different rate.
+The involutive phase is much slower and can take up to 10 years (without any treatment).
+Most hemangiomas go away completely.
+Some hemangiomas do not shrink completely and may leave left over fatty tissue, skin discoloration or telangiectasias (tiny dilated blood vessels of the skin).